Lumbar spinal fusion is surgery to join, or fuse, two or more vertebrae in the low back.

 Spinal fusion is major surgery, usually lasting several hours.
 There are different methods of spinal fusion.

 - Bone is taken from the pelvic bone or from a bone bank.
 The bone is used to make a bridge between vertebrae that are next to each other.
 This bone graft helps new bone grow.

-are used to hold the vertebrae together until new bone grows between
+- Metal implants are usually used to hold the vertebrae together until new bone grows between them.

 What To Expect After Surgery

 You will need to be watched in the hospital for a few days after surgery.